-Join Bryan O'Neil Hughes for an in-depth discussion in this video Saving TIFF files without layers, part of Photoshop Insider Training: Optimizing Photoshop's Performance.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Saving TIFF files without layers, part of Photoshop: Optimizing Performance.

 I'd like to show you a trick for saving a lot of room with layered…files, and making sure that you're using…the correct file format for your layered files.…So let's go ahead and just right-click on our background layer, and duplicate that.…So we have a layered document.…And the first thing we're going to do, is we're going to save this as a PSD file,…and let's put that on the desktop and just call it Layered, and change it…to PSD, Photoshop's native document.
 Save that one.…I'm going to turn off Maximize Compatibility, if you recall from…earlier, that will save a little bit of additional space.…